maxitg/SetReplace/Research/LocalMultiwaySystem/LocalMultiwaySystem.md

 As a consequence of that, many-world branching does not happen, and compatibility with quantum mechanics is unlikely.
 Also, it introduces arbitrariness to the system, as now a system of rules is insufficient, and one has to specify the event ordering function as well.

-I have been thinking about an efficient and physically-reasonable solution to these issues for almost half-a-year now, and finally, I have a chance to explain it in this note.

 ## Global Multiway System

-First, I need to point out, of course, that we already have a solution to the problems described above.
+First, I need to point out that we already have a solution to the problems described above.
-It is the `MultiwaySystem` function, which, from now on, I will call the global multiway system.
+It is the [`MultiwaySystem`](https://resources.wolframcloud.com/FunctionRepository/resources/MultiwaySystem) function, which, from now on, I will call the global multiway system.

-And while it does solve the issues described above, it still has severe problems, in my opinion.
+And while it does solve the issues described above, it still has drawbacks.

 First, it is essential to understand that unlike the `WolframModel`, the global multiway system operates on the entire states of the system.
-Let's spin up an instance of the `MultiwaySystem`, and see what it does.
+Let's consider an instance of the `MultiwaySystem`.
-Let's start with a rule that moves a "particle" (a unary edge) alone directed edges in a graph:
+Specifically, let's start with a rule that moves a "particle" (a unary edge) alone directed edges in a graph:

 ```wl
 In[] := RulePlot[WolframModel[{{1}, {1, 2}} -> {{1, 2}, {2}}]]